SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 	* HUN?
 Spain's cat-and-mouse game with defending its monopoly fixed the contry's stance in the Indeas A13
 	* Napoleon changed wars into a war of ideology A28
 	* Britian's aquisition of Calcutta train station was beneficial A21
-	* Opposite: Europeans conquered with a goal of assimilation A16
+	* Good outcome for future collab: when interest is served, working with adversary is possible A2.
+Did not want to crush enemy in hopes of not hurting future collab A29.

 * wars are fought for BOP A25
 	* Europe's technical superiority turned the balance against historical civilzations A11